Methodist University student wearing suit

 More than 97% of MU students receive some form of financial aid, with the University offering more than $24 million annually to students for scholarships.
 If a student is active military, family of active military, or a veteran, they may also qualify for MU’s military education benefits.

-Interested in Methodist University’s Management program?
+Interested in Methodist University’s Business Management program?

 If you have questions, see the FAQ below or reach out to Professor Donna Pelham using the contact info at the bottom of the page.
 If you’re ready to apply today, click the button below!